Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues require some understanding of the concept of a country but are not overly complex.
-The misinformed clues add a layer of ambiguity, making it not too easy.
+**Reasoning:** The clues are well-crafted, providing a balance of clarity and ambiguity, and the fake clues are effective.
+The player should be able to deduce the correct answer with some thought, but not immediately.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Insufficient ambiguity in misinformed clues
+- Minor issues noted

 **Priority Actions:**
 1. Minor length adjustments